CaddyBuilds/caddy-cloudflare/README.md

     external: true
   caddy_config:
 ```
 Defining the data volume as [external](https://docs.docker.com/compose/compose-file/compose-file-v3/#external) makes sure `docker-compose down` does not delete the volume.
-You may need to create it manually using `docker volume create [project-name]_caddy_data`.
+You may need to create it manually using `docker volume create caddy_data`.

 Replace `your_cloudflare_api_token` with your actual Cloudflare API token.